SocietyForArtisticResearch/rc-pandoc-help/05-navigation.md

 Within the "Commands" tab on the right-hand side of the editor there is a checkbox labeled "Overview."
-Clicking the checkbox will open andclose an a schematic overview on the right-hand side of theeditor.
-The overview outlines all tools on the page, their size andposition.
-By moving the red rectangle, which displays the currentlyvisible part of the weave, one can navigate the page and alter thecurrent selection.
+Clicking the checkbox will open and close a tab on the right-hand side of the editor.
+It contains both a map and a list of all objects in the exposition.

+The overview map outlines all tools on the page, their size and position.
+By moving the red rectangle, one can jump to a specific position on the page.

+Below the overview map, there is a list of all objects.
+If you click one of these tools, you go directly to that tools location.
+This can also be very useful when trying to find tools that have somehow become hidden, for example if another tool has been placed on top.